mozzarellaV8/agora-marketplace/readme.md

 But maybe one of the better reasons these plots are likely spurious is that ordinary least squares regression isn't exactly suited for count data or time series modeling.
 Maybe violating a few assumptions here.
 Just from looking at the plot, I can imagine a pretty large value on the residuals; the intercept appears biased towards values near the origin.

-To do:

-- Poisson Regression
-- 3-point moving average for days without counts?
-- Time Series decompostions

-**_be back after the Poisson chapter ~_**

 ## Works Cited